 Oat flour is flour that is made from ground oats.
 This flour can be used in a wide variety of recipes, although it does carry a caution, as it does not behave like wheat flour, since it contains no gluten.
 As a result, if oat flour is used alone, baked goods will not rise or hold together; oat flour must be mixed with other flours in baking.

 Many people use oat flour in gluten-free baking.
-It is important to remember that oat flour is often processed in facilities which handle gluten-containing grains, like wheat.
-As a result, it can be contaminated with gluten, and people who are extremely sensitive to gluten may experience discomfort if they consume products made with the contaminated oat flour.
-It is a good idea to purchase oat flour which is labeled as gluten free if this is a concern.
+It is important to remember that oat flour is often processed in facilities that handle gluten-containing grains, like wheat.
+As a result, it can be contaminated with gluten, and people who are extremely sensitive to gluten may experience discomfort if they consume products made with contaminated oat flour.
+It is a good idea to purchase oat flour which is labeled as gluten-free if this is a concern.

-Oats can go rancid, and as a result they are usually cooked before processing to make them more shelf stable.
-In the case of oat flour, it is a good idea to use flour which is as fresh as possible.
+Oats can go rancid, and as a result, they are usually cooked before processing to make them more shelf-stable.
+In the case of oat flour, it is a good idea to use flour that is as fresh as possible.
 You can store it in an airtight container in a cool, dry place, or you can freeze it to extend the shelf life; frozen oat flour is very easy to use, and it will be less likely to go bad if you only use a small amount of oat flour at a time.